 possible.
 The program will inform the user whether the hidden number

 is higher or lower than the current guess.
-You can assume that the

-entered are between 1 and 100.
 You must break the problem

 The following is a sample run of the program: